Chemical Engineering Consultant

-Chemical engineering consultants inform businesses and government institutions about the myriad applications of chemical engineering.
-They act as outside contractors to supply specialized knowledge to organizations and might serve as expert witnesses in courts of law.
+Chemical engineering consultants act as outside contractors to supply specialized knowledge to businesses and government institutions about the myriad applications of chemical engineering.
+They also might serve as expert witnesses in courts of law.

 |Degree Level||Bachelor's degree required; more advanced positions may require a graduate degree|